 The efficiency of the learning process can be improved.
 People, whether they learn individually or in groups, as a team or in organizations, can learn from people from their environment and apply what they have learned to new situations.

-The training plan determines the precise goal of the training, and during the training, the realization can be monitored, and finally, the realization can be evaluated.
+The training plan, alongside an employee training plan template, determines the precise goal of the training, and during the training, the realization can be monitored, and finally, the realization can be evaluated.
 Besides, the training plan contains a framework for action: target group, learning goal, expectations after training, content (it is necessary to logically arrange topics), sources, literature, teaching/ technical aids, methods, time, space, and so on.
 The training plan must contain everything the instructor needs to conduct the training.

 By preparing the content for the staff training plan, the trainer shapes and expresses the didactic idea of the realization of the training.

 The primary questions that the trainer should answer when defining the content of the training are:

 Following is a brief training plan for the management of human resources.